Subscribe / Renew

 Nicholson said they hope to start construction next spring and take about a year to build.

-Pace Engineers and Karen Keist Landscape Architects are on the team.
+Pace Engineers and Karen Kiest Landscape Architects are on the team.
 No general contractor has been selected.

 Nicholson and Kovalchick develop a project every few years mostly as a research-and-development exercise.
 Nicholson called their projects “experiments” that clients don't want to do themselves.